The Inmanta orchestrator consists of several components:

 The last two modes support agents on same machine as the server and automatically started, or deployed as an external process.

-In a embedded deployment, all components (server, agent and mongo) are started embedded in the compiler and terminated after the deploy is complete.
+In a all in one deployment, all components (server, agent and postgres) are started embedded in the compiler and terminated after the deploy is complete.
 No specific setup is required.
 To deploy the current model, use:

 Push to server¶